Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_current12_brickv.jpg

-In our test we have connected the battery not from beginning.
-When connecting the battery, you can see the high current peak caused by the motor when start running.
+In the screenshot you can see a high current peak.
+This is caused by the starting of the motor when the battery is connected.

 After this test you can go on with writing your own application.
-See :ref:`Interface and Coding <current12_programming_interfaces>` section for the API of the Current12 Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <current12_programming_interfaces>` section for the API of the Current12 Bricklet and examples in different programming languages.

 .. _current12_programming_interfaces: